es devlin on drawing 50 people displaced from their homelands for her installation in london

 Shika Thibault in portrait session with Es Devlin for her installation in London | photo by Daniel Devlin

-ED (continued): The idea worked this way: they sat, often with a UNHCR safeguarding person, or sometimes alone, in my studio in this very room.
+ED (continued): The idea worked this way: they sat, often with someone to offer support, if needed, or sometimes alone, in my studio in this very room.
 I gave each person the same empty box.
 I played the same piece of music, Max Richter’s Four Seasons, so we wouldn’t talk.
 We didn’t talk at all.
 I asked them to look straight into my eyes, which is quite difficult, even for us to do now in this interview.
 It’s not easy to sustain the gaze of another, whoever they are.
 In the process of drawing, we sometimes both started crying, just from the music and looking at each other.

 What I encountered—much like with the animals—was that if you really stop and gaze at another living being, in the end, if you meditate on it, you perceive a microcosm of the whole universe in that being.
 I really perceived that and felt that I was in the presence of someone who encompassed the entire universe.
 I felt that about grasshoppers when I was drawing them, though they were from photographs, and it was more distant because I was just getting into the geometry.
 But it was the geometry of their forms where I felt that infinity.